ucsf-wynton/wynton-website-hpc/docs/status/index.md

 **Resolved**: Nodes were rebooted on August 1 shortly after the power came back.
 <br><span class="timestamp">Aug 2, 08:15 PDT</span>

 **Notice**: On Wednesday August 1 at 6:45am, parts of the compute nodes (msg-io{1-10} + msg-*gpu) will be powered down.
 They will be brought back online within 1-2 hours.
-The reason is a planned power shutdown affecting one of Wynton's server rooms.
+The reason is a planned power shutdown affecting one of {{ site.cluster.name }}'s server rooms.
 <br><span class="timestamp">Jul 30, 20:45 PDT</span>